dtcenter/MET/docs/Users_Guide/installation.rst

   docker run -it --rm dtcenter/met /bin/bash

-Note that the --rm command was added to automatically remove the container created from the image once you exit Docker.
-Simply remove this command if you’d like the container to persist after exiting.
-If there is an error during this run command, try adding the latest MET version number the same way you pulled the latest image of MET:
+Note that the --rm command was added to automatically remove the container created from the image once Docker exits.
+Simply remove this command for the container to persist after exiting.
+If there is an error during this run command, try adding the latest MET version number the same way the latest image of MET was pulled:

 .. code-block:: ini

-  docker run -it --rm dtcenter/met:11.1.0 /bin/bash
+  docker run -it --rm dtcenter/met:X.Y.Z /bin/bash

+where X, Y, and Z are replaced with the major version, minor version, and bugfix version, respectively
+(e.g. *docker run -it --rm dtcenter/met:X.Y.Z /bin/bash*).

-If you were successful with the Docker usage of MET, it is highly recommended to move on to using the METplus wrappers of the tools, which have their own Docker image.
+If the Docker usage of MET was successful, it is highly recommended to move on to using the METplus wrappers of the tools, which has its own Docker image.
 Instructions for obtaining that image are in the `METplus Wrappers User's Guide <https://metplus.readthedocs.io/en/latest/Users_Guide/getting_started.html#metplus-in-docker>`_.

 Using Apptainer